Many of our users have asked us about the reasons we switched from Yoast SEO to All in One SEO for WordPress.

 The Redirects feature lets you easily set up redirects for any post or page on your website without harming your site’s SEO.

-Other on-page SEO tools include a Schema generator and Link Assistant.
+Other on-page SEO tools include a schema generator, Link Assistant, and SEO Revisions.
 We will talk about them individually later in this article.

 Overall, we believe that All in One SEO offers a much easier yet incredibly powerful on-page SEO experience than any other tool on the market.